Inix3K/sos_app/README.md

 	Step 2: Set up an editor
 		1) When opening for first time, open the project you cloned with GitBash.
 			Download Flutter Plugin, instructions on website.
 			Sometimes Dart will not install automatically for some reason.
 It will inform you on the main project screen.
-In that case, go here to download: https://dart.dev/get-dart
-			You may have to inform Android Studio where the Dart SDK is in its settings, it'll give you where to go where it informs you that it needs Dart.
-But just in case...it's in File > Settings > Languages & Frameworks > Dart.
+			If you have to download Dart, go here to download: https://dart.dev/get-dart You may have to inform Android Studio where the Dart SDK is in its settings, it should give an option to change the Dart SDK path where it informs you that it needs Dart.
+			But just in case...Dart SDK path is in File > Settings > Languages & Frameworks > Dart.
 		2) If there are lots of red stars and lines showing issues, it's likely it doesn't know where the Flutter SDK is.
 			File > Settings > Languages & Frameworks > Flutter
 			Make the Flutter SDK path the flutter folder, you should have put it in the C:\
 		3) If it says at the top "'Packages get' has not been run" Get dependencies, reload Android Studio if necessary, but it should go away.
 			Feel free to upgrade dependencies too if need be.
 		4) Code files
 			Dependencies and loading packages are in pubspec.yaml Code files are in the lib folder.